Anoosh397/Detail_67_/README.md

-Data files have been organised into .csv files as mentioned in tasks but through the use of Excel's features only.
+Data files have been organised into .csv files as mentioned in task 1 but through the use of Excel's features only.